OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:42

-And he brought him to Jesus.
+He brought him to Jesus.
 Jesus looked at him and said, “You are Simon son of John.
 You will be called Cephas” (which, when translated, is Peter).

 ---

 ## John 1:43

-The next day Jesus decided to leave for Galilee.
+The next day Jesus decided to go to Galilee.
 Finding Philip, he said to him, “Follow me.”

 ## John 1:44